kathiravanbtm/my-digital-closet/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).- see the LICENSE file for details.